precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 Please note that OpenMPI does not currently fully support the MPI ports functionality [citation needed].
 In case you link to OpenMPI, you cannot use MPI for the m2n communication of preCICE.
 With preCICE versions earlier than 2.1.0, [the tests for MPI Ports will fail](https://github.com/precice/precice/wiki/Tests#troubleshooting).

-Keep in mind that already [PETSc](Dependencies#petsc) should have installed MPI. **Make sure that PETSc, preCICE, and your solvers are all compiled with the same MPI version!**
+Keep in mind that already [PETSc](installation-source-dependencies.html#petsc) should have installed MPI.

+{% include important.html content="Make sure that PETSc, preCICE, and your solvers are all compiled with the same MPI version!" %}

 ## System guides